qasimwarraich/radau-website/README.md

 # Radau Website

-This is a simple static website for Radau.
+This is a simple static website for Rad.au.